On Minimum Word Error Rate Training of the Hybrid Autoregressive Transducer: Introduction

 The conventional hybrid speech recognition system integrates individual acoustic model and language model (LM) by the Bayes rule during decoding.
 It usually requires a large decoding graph for large-vocabulary speech recognition problems, and therefore is not very feasible to be deployed to computation and memory constrained platforms such as mobile devices.
 In contrast, the E2E approach folds the acoustic model, lexicon and LM component into a single model, which enjoys the advantage of a smaller memory footprint.
 This feature makes E2E models more preferable for on-device speech recognition scenarios with very limited computational capacity and memory.
 However, by performing joint acoustic and language modeling, E2E models have a critical drawback that they loose the flexibility for target-domain LM adaption.
 Indeed, external LM fusion has been a long lasting research problem since the emergence of the E2E approach in speech recognition, and numerous approaches have been proposed to tackle this problem~\cite{Hannun2014Deep, gulcehre2015using, chorowski2016towards, kanda2016maximum, sriram2017cold, kanda2017maximum}.
 More recently, McDermott et al.~\cite{mcdermott2019density} proposed the density ratio approach for LM fusion that demonstrates higher accuracy compared to the popular shallow fusion approach.

 Instead of LM fusion, another approach is to modularize the E2E models so that the acoustic model and LM factor can be more disentangled.
 Along this line, the hybrid autoregressive transducer (HAT)~\cite{variani2020hybrid} builds upon the standard RNN-T model by introducing two distinct distributions for labels and the blank token respectively.
 The advantage is that the internal LM score is readily available by ignoring the blank probabilities, which can be used for the external LM fusion by a scoring function similar to the one used in the density ratio approach.
 In~\cite{variani2020hybrid}, the authors mainly investigated HAT with the negative log-likelihood (NLL) training criterion.
 In this paper, we study the minimum word error rate (MWER) training criterion for HAT.
 While there have been a few studies of MWER for E2E models such as S2S~\cite{prabhavalkar2018minimum, weng2018improving} and RNN-T~\cite{weng2019minimum, guo2020efficient}, this work concerns the HAT model, which may be viewed as a variant of RNN-T, and we discuss the robustness of MWER training against the decoding hyperparameters such as length normalization and the decoding beam that has not been well covered in the existing literature.
+The contributions of the paper are summarized as follows. \begin{enumerate} \item We study the MWER training of HAT models, and discuss the robustness of MWER training against length normalization and the size of inference beam. \item We perform a comparison of HAT and RNN-T with and without length normalization \item We investigate the HAT inference with an external LM with and without MWER training. \end{enumerate}